Harkiran-P/character-showcase/README.md

-# character-showcase
+# alien-terminal
-An interactive python project that displays different characters and relevant information.
+An interactive python project using pygame which displays an ascii globe with interactive buttons